 - A strong relaxant is very helpful to relax compensatory tension that often develops around an injury site.
 I like tincture of lobelia (Lobelia inflata) here – which works very rapidly to release tension in the musculature.

 Using cayenne & lobelia together as catalyst pair in all kinds of formulas, both internal and external, is a trick I learned from listening to Paul Bergner.
 He taught it as a habit of the Physiomedicalists of the late 1800s, who used it to simultaneously stimulate vital force & remove obstructing tensions.
-Several years ago, a student in our Apprenticeship Program took this idea to heart and made a combination tincture, sharing small vials with us and all her classmates during our graduation medicine show.
+Several years ago, a student in our Community Herbalist Program took this idea to heart and made a combination tincture, sharing small vials with us and all her classmates during our graduation medicine show.
 I’ve frequently found it useful, and had just a drop of it left for today – medicines made with personal input and care are always best!

 Aside from lobelia, alternatives here include crampbark (Viburnum opulus), a reliable general-purpose relaxant, and fresh preparations of kava (Piper methysticum), with its peppery carminative quality and pain-numbing effects.
 If you used either of these, though, you’d need them to be at least 10% of the formula for their effects to be noticeable – they’re not quite as potent as lobelia.